Female Packing List for Sri Lanka

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I may receive an affiliate commission at no extra cost to you.

 This female packing list for Sri Lanka can be tailored for different times of the year, with tips further down for seasonal variations.
 It provides a solid guide on what to wear in Sri Lanka, and should help you plan and pack for your trip quicker and more efficiently.

-All items should fit in a carry on or at the most, in a bag less than 50L unless you have a lot of camera gear to add.
+All items should fit in a carry on or at the most, in a bag less than 50L unless you have a lot of camera gear to add (I recommend this one if you’re a carry on traveler).
 This list is relevant for many lengths of trips however is written with a trip of 1-3 weeks in mind, with re-use of clothes planned.
 Feel free to add a little more or a little less to suit your individual preferences.

 Below you’ll find: